Skardu: Location

-The Valley is located approximately 180 kilometers off the main Karakorum Highway.
-The road linking Skardu to the Karakoram Highway is winding and treacherous, with numerous sharp bends and steep drop-offs that demand cautious driving.

-At the confluence of the Indus and Shigar Rivers, the valley is 10 km wide by 40 km long.
-Active erosion in the nearby Karakoram Mountains has resulted in enormous deposits of sediment throughout the Skardu valley.
-Glaciers from the Indus and Shigar valleys broadened the Skardu valley between 3.2 million years ago up to the Holocene approximately 11,700 years ago by scientists estimate.
+The Skardu Valley is located approximately 180 kilometers off the main Karakoram Highway, linked to it via the Baltistan Highway.
+At the confluence of the Indus and Shigar Rivers, the valley is 10 km wide and 40 km long.
+Active erosion in the nearby Karakoram Mountains has resulted in enormous deposits of sediment throughout the Skardu Valley.
+Glaciers from the Indus and Shigar valleys broadened the Skardu Valley between 3.2 million years ago up to the Holocene approximately 11,700 years ago as scientists estimate.